HealthyhumanZ/healthyhumanz.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a biopharmaceutical scientist whose interests within the scope of this blog are focused on improving the health of humans.
-Primarily in areas of research related to diet and exercise.
+I am a biopharmaceutical scientist whose interests within the scope of this blog are focused on improving the health of humans, primarily through diet and exercise.
 I maintain the HealthyHumanZ blog, which tracks my journey to achieve escape velocity while also sharing my lessons-learned along the way.
 I also do product reviews and organize these to help consumers find health-related appliances and wearables that will work best for their needs.